NCRCounterpointAPI/APIGuide/Endpoints/GET_Customer.md

 #### Response Codes
 - **<code>200 OK</code>** The request was successful, the result of the call will be in the response body.
+- **<code>401 Unauthorized</code>** The request could not be fulfilled.
+Likely due to a missing or invalid authorization header.
+- **<code>403 Forbidden</code>** The request could not be fulfilled.
+Likely due to a missing, invalid, or expired APIKey, or a missing API option in the company's registration.ini
 - **<code>404 Not Found</code>** The CUST_NO provided was not a valid CUST_NO in the AR_CUST table.
 - **<code>500 Internal Server Error</code>** The request could not be fulfilled due to an unexpected internal error.
 This could be caused by a bug in the system, an unavailable database, or any other unexpected internal problem processing the request.